-During the last semester, students must complete a professional internship in a company or research work in a laboratory for 4 months.
+During the last semester, students must complete a professional internship in a company or a research project in a laboratory for 4 months.

 The internship can take place in Lebanon or abroad.
 The scientific responsibility for the internship is provided jointly by the company and an instructor from USJ or a partner university.
-This internship, of a minimum of one semester, aims to develop all the skills necessary for the data science field.
+This internship, of a minimum of one semester, aims to develop all the skills necessary in the data science field.

 Students can also choose to contribute to an academic research project.
-It takes place in a laboratory either in Lebanon or abroad.
+It takes place in a laboratory either in Lebanon or at an institution abroad.

-The internship or research work is the subject of a thesis and a public defense in the presence of USJ professors.
+The internship or research work is the subject of a thesis and a public defense in the presence of USJ instructors.
 Only students who have validated all the courses of the first year and the first semester of the second year of the Master's program are authorized to submit their internship report or present their research thesis.